FreeRADIUS/freeradius-server/src/modules/rlm_cram/README.md

 ## Summary
 Implements CRAM-MD5 authentication, a challenge response protocol similar to CHAP.
 CRAM is defined by RFC 2195.

-## Detail
-Status for this module is experemental.
+Status for this module is experimental.
 There is no publically available software to support CRAM authentication via RADIUS yet.

 CRAM mail authentication (APOP, CRAM-MD5)

 Attributes used (Vendor Code/PEN: 11406, you may change it to your own) 101 (Sandy-Mail-Authtype), selects CRAM protocol, possible values: